cachoimechi/simpleSlider/readme.md

 # Simple Slider
 ## A robust, simple to use jQuery slider

+### DISCLAIMER
+I know what you're thinking. _Another_ jQuery slider?
+Well, this project is certainly not aimed to be innovative, or even particularly useful to anyone other than myself.
+Its main purpose is as a learning experience, outside of the typical ToDo build (I simply find building a slider for myself more useful/interesting).
+If you happen to find it useful, fantastic.
+If you want to help me make it better and teach me to be a better developer, even better!

 ### Overview

 This project is designed to provide a simple, yet robust slider that is easy to setup and use.
 To include Simple Slider into your project, you have three options: